metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

             val_datasets: List[Union[Dataset, torch.utils.data.Subset]],
             checkpoint_dir: str,
         ) -> None: ...

+        def save_checkpoint(self, path: Union[str, Path]) -> None: ...

+        @classmethod
+        def load_checkpoint(
+            cls, path: Union[str, Path], train_hypers: Dict
+        ) -> "TrainerInterface":
+            pass

+The format of checkpoints is not defined by `metatrain` and can be any format that can be loaded by the trainer (to restart training) and by the model (to export the checkpoint).

 The names of the ``ModelInterface`` and the ``TrainerInterface`` are free to choose but should be linked to constants in the ``__init__.py`` of each architecture.
 On top of